ajiteshgogoi/cozyconnect/README.md

 ## Acknowledgments

-- Thanks to Llama 3.3 for powering our question generation
+- Thanks to [LLM Provider] for powering our question generation
-- Inspired by the need for deeper, more meaningful conversations in our digital age
+- Inspired by the art of meaningful conversation

 ## Support